wovo/torsor/readme.md

 # Torsor

-This is a C++ one-header one-class library for expressing and enforcing the difference between relative and absolute (anchored) values.
+This is a C++ one-header one-class library for expressing and enforcing the difference between relative and absolute (anchored) values, aka torsors.

 <!---
 ![torsor pokemon card](http://www.mypokecard.com/my/galery/JWOi565xQRaB.jpg)